Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 Security & Compliance

-Both platforms are GDPR compliant, offer SSL encryption, two-factor authentication, and have solid data handling practices.
-Mailchimp has slightly more robust compliance documentation, which matters if you're operating in a regulated industry.
-Honestly, neither platform should give you security concerns for typical small business use.
+Both platforms are GDPR compliant, offer SSL encryption, two-factor authentication, and handle data responsibly.
+Mailchimp has slightly more detailed compliance documentation, which matters if you're in a regulated industry.
+For typical small business use, neither platform should raise security concerns.

 Winner: Tie